Bigsealion/REUnet/README.md

 # REUnet
-An Externally Validated Deep Learning Model for Segmentation of Intracerebral and Intraventricular Hemorrhage on Head CT and Segmentation Quality Assessment
+Deep learning models for separate segmentations of intracerebral and intraventricular hemorrhage on head CT and segmentation quality assessment

 # Requirements
 ## REUnet